daveosborne/brackets-vimderbar/README.md

 ## Limitations
 + `:` commands are sloppy, only one can be performed at a single time.
 + Can't yet perform complex `:` commands (like `:1,8d` or even `:wq`).
-+ Reverse search (`?`) has been disabled to accommodate the native search.
-(Please open an issue if you want this to be restored.)

 ## Contributing
 Please do, by all means, hack on this extension.
 For coding conventions,